 Google Drive is such a convenient way to collect data, it becomes a perfect Action in an IFTTT recipe.

-Whether the Input is a buzzing story from Time or a stream from your favorite RSS feed, these inputs can be fed into a document or spreadsheet in your Google Drive account.
+Whether the Input is a buzzing story from Time or an incoming email, these inputs can be fed into a document or spreadsheet in your Google Drive account.

 You can do the same thing with email, calendar events, and much more.
 Use IFTTT to turn Google Drive into an unbelievable data collection system that you can customize for your needs.

 Inside of Google Drive, there are also many apps that you can add to your account.
-One of the more useful of those is an app called HelloFax that lets you send 50 free faxes a month, followed by a pay as you go plan – or other monthly subscription options.
+One of the more useful of those is an app called HelloFax that lets you send 5 free faxes a month, followed by a pay as you go plan – or other monthly subscription options.